MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

    - Improved alignment accuracy and reliability

-- **QR code anchor (recommended)**.
+- **QR code anchor (recommended for small to medium size objects and spaces)**.
 When you use a QR code anchor, you align your guide by gazing at a printed QR code anchor that's attached to a physical object in the real world.
-QR code anchoring is recommended, because it's the most accurate method, and you can print the anchor at different sizes.
+QR code anchoring is recommended for small to medium size objects and spaces because it's the most accurate method, and you can print the anchor at different sizes.

     > [!NOTE]
     > QR code anchoring isn't available on HoloLens 1 devices.